marius-george/Milestone-Project-2/README.md

 ### Further Testing

 -   The Website was tested on Google Chrome, Mozilla Firefox, Microsoft Edge and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPad, Samsung Galaxy TAB, iPhone 13 and Huawei P30 Pro.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPad, Samsung Galaxy TAB, iPhone 13 and Samsung Galaxy S22.

 ### Bugs

-- When the website is displayed in mobile viewport the copy quote button does not have top padding.
+- When the website is displayed in mobile viewport the copy quote button does not have top padding in inspire page.
 -

 ## Deployment